 The rest is history.
 Ten days after the treatment and six years of battling with infertility, I was pregnant!
 My husband and I were so shocked that we had to administer the pregnancy test three times, to be sure.

-I had a full-term pregnancy and gave birth to our beautiful baby boy.
-My son will be four at the end of this month end we also have another addition to the family.
+Restoring Fertility Naturally month end we also have another addition to the family.
 I was able to conceive another baby three years later.
 She is almost a year old now.
-When we look at our children's faces and into their es and into their eyes, we are still amazed by our little miracles.
+When we look at our children's faces and into their eyes, we are still amazed by our little miracles.